estufa-cin-ufpe/RISC-V-Pipeline/README.md

-# RISC-V-Pipeline
+# Pipelined RISC-V Processor

-This repository hosts an implementation of a RISC-V processor project in SystemVerilog.
-The primary goal of the project is to offer a dependable and high-performance solution for executing RISC-V instructions.
+This repository contains a SystemVerilog implementation of a RISC-V processor project.
+The main objective of this project is to provide a reliable and high-performance solution for executing RISC-V instructions.

 ## Repository Structure
 The repository is structured as follows: